bonded title bonded title

 What Is A Bonded Title?

 A bonded title serves as a legal document confirming ownership of a vehicle when the original title is missing or lost.
-Vehicle owners can use it to prove ownership and register their vehicle.
+Vehicle owners can use it to prove ownership and register their vehicles.
 States issue bonded titles after the vehicle owner obtains a surety bond, which acts as financial protection for previous owners or lienholders who may later claim an interest in the vehicle.

 To secure a bonded title, a vehicle owner must provide specific documentation, such as proof of ownership (e.g., bill of sale), and complete a title application.
 The owner then purchases a surety bond, usually for 1.5 times the vehicle’s value, from a bonding company.
 Once the bond is purchased, the vehicle owner submits the bond and the required documentation to the state’s Department of Motor Vehicles (DMV) or equivalent agency.